 We visited one in Erbil - a former British-built railway station - which was desperately overcrowded.
 Taken to a smallish room, we saw more than 120 inmates, many sleeping on the floor.
-To the credit of the goverble.
-It's amazing to think what real democracy and a free economy can achieve in just seven years.
+To the credit of the governor and prison warders, they took us voluntarily to see these prison cells.
+They were campaigning for better jails and asked us to take their message to the authorities.

-Whatever these problems, in all our meetings with government officials and parliamentarians, everyone showed a recognition of the difficulties disputed, however, is that the removal of Saddam Hussein not. only ended the genocide but also brought about an autonomous progressive, free nation in the shape of Kurdistan.
+Whatever these problems, in all our meetings with government officials and parliamentarians, everyone showed a recognition of the difficulties Kurdistan faces.

-Kurdistan faces.
 None were afraid to face up to the challenges.
 The reason for this is clear.
 Despite being surrounded by hostile neighbours, threatened by terrorism, challenged by Islamist extremists and Arab nationalism, Kurdistan remains an open society.
-The determination to learn from the past rather than live in it is something tangi-
+The determination to learn from the past rather than live in it is something tangible.
+It's amazing to think what real democracy and a free economy can achieve in just seven years.

-You can argue about the Labour Government's dodgy dossiers, you can disagree over United Nations resolutions; you can debate until the next millennium as to whether the Iraq war was justified.
-What cannot be
+You can argue about the Labour Government's dodgy dossiers, you can disagree over Umited Nations resolutions; you can debate until the next millennium as to whether the Iraq war was justified.
+What cannot be disputed, however, is that the removal of Saddam Hussein not. only ended the genocide but also brought about an autonomous progressive, free nation in the shape of Kurdistan.